-Ruth Levy (b.1929) started a lifelong love affair with dancing as a child of four when her mother began taking her to classes.
+Ruth Levy (1929-2018) started a lifelong love affair with dancing as a child of four when her mother began taking her to classes.
 “I was pretty good, rather shy, though, still I liked the feeling of moving through space,” she wrote in an essay titled I Am A Dancer.
 “It was a very easy and happy direction for me to take.”
 She appeared in such plays as Seven Sisters and sang in the a cappella choir at Schenley High School.
 While earning a degree in physical education at the University of Pittsburgh, she often performed with the Pitt Players in shows at the Pittsburgh Playhouse, including during its 1949 run of A Connecticut Yankee.
 She graduated from college in 1951.

 Ruth Levy married Robert Westerman in December 1954.
 They had three children, Jeff, Mark and Diane.
 Robert died in 1984.
 Ruth married J. Robert Myers.